Instinctive drowning response: Recognizing drowning

 To an untrained observer, it may not be obvious that a drowning person is in distress.
-The victim may appear to be swimming safely, while actually within 20–60 seconds of sinking under the surface.
+The victim may appear to be swimming safely, but the victim is actually within 20–60 seconds of sinking under the surface and thus dying.

 They extend their arms laterally and press down on the water's surface in order to lift their mouth out of the water.

 When their mouth is above the water, they quickly exhale and inhale instead of calling for help.
 Because of their arm movements and focus on lifting their mouth out of the water, they cannot wave, kick their feet, swim to a rescuer, or grasp a rope or other rescue equipment.
 They may be misunderstood as "playing in the water" by those unfamiliar with drowning, and other swimmers just meters away may not realize that an emergency is occurring.

 Lifeguards and other persons trained in rescue learn to recognize a drowning person by watching for these instinctive actions.

 Danger to rescuer

 In emergency situations in which lifeguards or other trained personnel are not present, it is advisable to reach for the victim from land with your hand or a long stick, row to them in a boat, or throw them a flotation device, but not to enter the water (often pithily summarised as "Reach or throw, don't go.")
-While the instinctive reaction to drowning is taking place, the victim will latch onto any nearby solid objects in attempts to get air, which can result in the drowning of a would-be rescuer as well as (or instead of) the original victim.
+During the phase of instinctive reaction to drowning, the victim will latch onto any nearby solid objects in attempts to get air, which can result in the drowning of a would-be rescuer.
 This "aquatic victim-instead-of-rescuer scenario" is common and killed 103 would-be rescuers in Australia between 1992 and 2010, and another 81 people in New Zealand between 1980 and 2012.
 A study of drownings in Turkey found 88 cases in which 114 would-be rescuers drowned during their attempts to rescue a primary drowning victim.